MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 # Q# Basics

-In this section, we present a brief introduction to the basic building blocks of Q#.
+This article presents a brief introduction to the basic building blocks of Q#.

 For an overview of what Q# is and where it fits in as a fundamental component of the Quantum Development Kit, see [What is Q#?](xref:microsoft.quantum.overview.q-sharp).